siemens/gencmpclient/README.md

 For accessing `git@code.siemens.com` you will need an SSH client with credentials allowing to read from that repository.

-For accessing `https://github.com/mpeylo/cmpossl` from the Siemens intranet you may need to set up an HTTP proxy, for instance:
+For accessing the code repositories on GitHub from the Siemens intranet you may need an SSH client with suitable credentials or an HTTP proxy set up, for instance:
 ```
 export https_proxy=http://de.coia.siemens.net:9400
 ```